-Stress in this modern world is affecting us all.
-So many of the conditions we suffer from; digestive problems, skin issues, headaches, heart palpitations, anxiety and the list goes on and on.
+How we are mentally also affects other conditions we suffer from; digestive problems, skin issues, headaches, heart palpitations, to name just a few.
 It really does affect us in so many ways.
-People seldom link these to stress at all, but often it is the route cause.
+People seldom link these to stress at all, but often it is the root cause.
 For example tension in the neck (so common with all computer users - how many of you have worked in unsuitable conditions at home this year, maybe even at a dining room table) this can restrict nerve impulses to the diaphragm, influencing not only our breathing but also the functioning of our visceral organs.
 If we don't breathe correctly, we don't take in enough oxygen and already there are energy problems.
 Let alone the headaches it can bring on.

 Touch is as important as food, water and oxygen.
 In experiments where adults were deprived of touch they were seen to become mentally off-balance.
 The skin is an organ itself – the body’s largest - and can be considered to be the surface of our brains.
 With no stimulation of the skin, it seems that a deficiency of sorts arises within the brain, negatively affecting our psychological state.
 We might not be able get too many hugs at the moment, but we can have a massage.

 It is not unusual for people not accustomed to massage, to not want other people to touch them.
 In this instance, don't rule it out altogether, there always are ways to introduce massage without touching the main body.
 A facial massage is a very good starting place, perfect for clients less comfortable with hands-on body work, it only requires exposure of neck and shoulders, or just massaging hands and feet.
 I do a beautiful Aromaflexology treatment which is a great introduction.
 Massage is done with a firm touch, so if you are worried about tickly feet it may well not be the case!